magicmarc/marks-reverie/src/content/posts/a-tale-of-two-cities.md

 Sydney did feel like a city built for workers—or, more precisely, for those who could afford to hire them.

-What I said was honest, but it wasn’t the root of what I felt.
+That was my honest impression, but it wasn’t the root of what I felt.
 The real reason lay deeper, beneath logic or comparison—something quieter, harder to name.

 ---